Piyush-031005/ADI-From-Nothing-To-Everything-/README.md

-# ĀDI — From Nothing.
-To Everything.
+# ĀDI — "The beginning is the end"

 A cinematic, scroll-driven interactive journey through **13.8 billion years** of creation — built with Three.js, custom GLSL shaders, and GSAP ScrollTrigger.